nicholasalanbrown/openlaw/VISION.md

 ## How it Works

+In order to make the crowdsourcing of law work at scale, we combine a GitHub-like editing and branching system with a rich and modern content model that allows large numbers of people to create, edit, and maintain engaging, innovate proposals.

+Here's how it works:

 1. Register for an account on our platform
 2. Begin a new draft proposal (or fork someone else's), including some basic information like it's title, a header photo, the subject, and it's scope (national/state/local)
 3. Invite collaborators and decide who can edit, contribute, or comment